Chadtech/return/readme.md

 (=>) model cmd =
     (model, cmd)
 ```
 Thats pretty good.
-But as I write this, the expectation is that 0.19 wont allow custom infix operators, which is probably for the best.
+But as I write this, the expectation is that the upcoming Elm 0.19 wont allow custom infix operators (which is probably for the best).
 We will need a new solution.
 I really like [Janiczek/cmd-extra](http://package.elm-lang.org/packages/Janiczek/cmd-extra/latest).
 His package exposes some extremely readable functions, like `withCmd`.
 ```elm
     model
         |> withCmd cmd